Court Security

 physical court facilities.

-JSS designs low-profile weapons-screening stations used at the entrances of
+OSS designs low-profile weapons-screening stations used at the entrances of

 most court facilities.
 These stations are designed so CSOs can identify and